 Welcome to the Metro Parks and Recreation Dance Division.
 Our purpose is to provide high-quality, affordable dance training to children and adults in a supportive environment, provide resources to local dance artists for work development, and develop educated dance audience members.
 Through a wide variety of classes, a Mini-Nutcracker and Spring Concert performed by Centennial Youth Ballet annually, partnerships with Nashville-based dance companies, and events that foster critical discussion about the art form, we are able to serve toddlers to seniors, novices to professionals, and everything in between.

 Many of our programs are made possible by volunteer and financial support from Friends of Metro Dance, the non-profit organization established in 1995 to support the Dance Division beyond the scope of government funding.
 This group funds performances by Centennial Youth Ballet.
-It also sponsors special dance-related activities including a summer dance intensive for teens, continuing education for faculty, student scholarships, Dancing with Parkinson's, and master classes open to Dance Division students as well as to the general public.
+It also sponsors special dance-related activities including a summer dance intensive for teens, continuing education for faculty, student scholarships, Dancing with Parkinson's, community workshops and master classes open to Dance Division students as well as to the general public.
 Additionally, Friends of Metro Dance equips and maintains three state of the art dance studios.
 This organization has been critical to sustaining affordable dance education within the public sector.

-Get Involved with Friends of Metro Dance
+Visit Friends of Metro Dance Website

 Contact the Dance Division